-What is the Hi-Key mode on Instax?
+What is the Hi-Key setting for Instax?

-The Hi-Key Mode on Instax instant cameras is a light setting that increases picture exposure by +2/3 EV.
+The Hi-Key setting on Instax instant cameras is a light setting that increases picture exposure by +2/3 EV.
 When the ambient surroundings are not very well lit – at night, indoors, or in the shade), you can switch to the Hi-Key mode to take clear, bright images.

 However, when taking pictures outside in the dark, make sure the subject is within the flash range.
-Using the Hi-Key mode in bright conditions can result in overexposure.
+Using the Hi-Key Instax mode in bright conditions can result in overexposure.
 DO NOT use this setting on sunny days, bright cloudy days, and in other well-lit surroundings.